Students proceed to the PS III Internship after having successfully competed PS II in their major.

 Secondary Education (Fall)

-Native Education (Fall); mandatory for students admitted under this teachable major
+Indigenous Education (Spring and Fall); mandatory for students admitted under this teachable major

 Early Childhood Education (Spring and Fall)